 Simply beat the butter in the bowl of an electric mixer (or using a hand-mixer) on medium-high speed, until smooth and pale.
-Add in the powdered sugar, vanilla, and milk, continuing to mix on medium-speed until you reach the desired consistency----smooth and fluffy.
+Add in the powdered sugar, vanilla, caramel sauce, and milk, continuing to mix on medium-speed until you reach the desired consistency----smooth and fluffy.
 NOTE: Add more milk (1 tablespoon at a time if too thick) or powdered sugar (for more thickness).

-Place the first cake layer on your cake stand and evenly cover the top with buttercream and a few drizzle of salted caramel sauce.
-Now, top with 2nd layer and add more buttercream + salted caramel sauce atop that layer.
-Finally, top with final layer and top with remaining buttercream, spreading it over the tops and sides of cake, evenly and thinly.
+Place the first cake layer on your cake stand and evenly cover the top with buttercream.
+Now, top with 2nd layer and add more buttercream atop that layer.
+Finally, top with final layer and top with remaining buttercream, spreading it over the tops and sides of cake, evenly and fairly thinly.

-Once fully frosted, add small little designs of the buttercream using a piping bag + tip around the sides and top of cake.
+Once fully frosted, add drizzles of salted caramel sauce to the top and sides, if desired.
 Chill for 5 minutes to ensure that buttercream sets.
-Drizzle with remaining salted caramel sauce.

 When ready to serve, remove from the refrigerator.
 Slice and enjoy!